migrepereira/3D-Synth/README.md

 Most errors should go away if you just restart the program

 If it says value not in list during recording just restart program

+Sometimes the channels aren't different and only the distance part of the 3D works.
+Restarting the program "should" fix this, but sometimes you will have to restart it a few times.
+Still looking into why that happens